Jeunese/jeunese.github.io/docs/docs-as-code.md

 ## Tools

 You can use a static site generator, such as [Docsify](https://docsify.js.org/#/) to generate documentation that is easy to navigate and parse.
-You can extend Docsify with features such as collapsable menus, search tools, and themes, for example, with [Code Sandbox](https://jhildenbiddle.github.io/docsify-themeable/#/introduction).
+You can extend Docsify with features such as collapsible menus, search tools, and themes, for example, with [Code Sandbox](https://jhildenbiddle.github.io/docsify-themeable/#/introduction).

 You edit the documentation in a text editor, like [VSCode](https://code.visualstudio.com/).